ibm-cloud-docs/codeengine/getting-started-with-iter8.md

 {: #initialize-slovalidationtut}
 {: step}

-When you initialize this Docker container, the commands starts a local Kubernetes cluster within the Docker container and then installs Iter8 inside of the container.
+When you initialize this Docker container, the command starts a local Kubernetes cluster within the Docker container and then installs Iter8 inside of the container.

 ```
 docker exec ind ./iter8.sh